mariadb-corporation/MaxScale/Documentation/REST-API/API.md

     response.
 The `TYPE` value in the `fields` parameter must be the resource type that is being retrieved (i.e. the `servers` in `/v1/servers` and `/v1/server/server1`).
-The value of the parameter must be a comma-separated list of field names to return.
-Only top-level fields in the `attributes` and `relationships` objects are inspected (e.g. `data.attributes.state` is a top-level attribute whereas `data.attributes.statistics.connections` is
+The value of the parameter must be a comma-separated list of [JSON Pointers](https://tools.ietf.org/html/rfc6901) that mark which fields of the object to return.
+Only fields in objects in the `attributes` and `relationships` objects are inspected.
+This means that if the path marked by the JSON Pointer contains an array in it, it will not advance past this array.
-    not).

     For example, to return only the server state output from the `/servers` endpoint, the `fields[servers]=state` parameter can be used.
 This would return only the `data.attributes.state` part of the resource.
+To return the nested value `data.attributes.statistics.connections`, the corresponding
+    parameter would be `fields[servers]=statistics/connections`.

 - `filter=json_ptr=json_value`